 If you didn’t already know.
 How quickly your blog loads is a critical factor for getting more visitors to your blog.
 As well as being able to successfully monetize it.

 It’s even a ranking factor for showing up in Google’s search results.

 So with Bluehost being so cheap.
 One might expect it to run super slow.

 But here’s the thing.

-I’ve been running my blog on Bluehost for nearly 3 years now in 2020.
+I was running my blog on Bluehost for 3 years.

 And whilst I have fixed many of the biggest WordPress speed mistakes.
 That aren’t that difficult to fix.

-There is still room for improvement.
+There was still room for improvement.
 As I haven’t got into the niggly bits or optimized every single thing.

 My blog doesn’t get a perfect score with many of the popular website speed test tools.

 Yet despite this.
 I’m able to regularly get pages for my blog to load under the critical threshold of 2 seconds.
 With many pages hitting the 1.5-1.6 second mark.